KingDeep16/AI-Movie-Review-Site-Project/README.md

 Complex Filtering: Server-side filtering by Genre, Cast, and Minimum Rating using URL search parameters for bookmarkable states.

-Dynamic Data Fetching: Custom SQL functions to unnest and aggregate pipe-separated (|) genre data from a relational database.
+Dynamic Data Fetching: Custom SQL functions to unnest and aggregate pipe-separated (|) genre data from a database.

 Secure API Proxying: Server-side image fetching and AI calls to protect sensitive API keys from the client-side.